kuku1234us/obsidian-cloud-migrate/docs/ProjectRequirements.md

 ### 7. Logging

-- **Log File Generation**: Create a log file for every session to store detailed information regarding the operations performed.
+- **Log File Generation**:
+  - Create a log file for every session to store detailed information regarding the operations performed
+  - Use a singleton Logger class for consistent logging across components
+  - Include debug, info, warning, and error log levels
+  - Log detailed information about link matches including file positions and full match text
-- **User Access to Logs**: Provide access to view log files from the UI.
+- **User Access to Logs**:
+  - Provide access to view log files from the UI
+  - Display real-time log updates in the UI status area

 ### 8. Testing and Debugging Tools